markfinger/unfort/README.md

 # unfort

-A build tool targeting development environments for the web.
+A performant build tool for the web that targets development environments.

 Does some novel stuff:
  - **Hot swaps in milliseconds**, regardless of the codebase size